-When by reason of injury, and within thirty days from the date of the accident, the Insured Person requires medical treatment or incurs expenses for any of the following services, while under the regular care and attendance of a legally qualified physician or surgeon who is not a member of the immediate family of the Insured Person with respect to items 1 to 7:
+When by reason of injury, and within 30 days from the date of the accident, the insured person requires medical treatment or incurs expenses for any of the following services, while under the regular care and attendance of a legally- qualified physician or surgeon who is not a member of the immediate family of the insured person with respect to items 1 to 7:

-1. Private duty nursing by a licensed graduate nurse (R.N.) who does not ordinarily reside in the Insured Person's home or is not a member of his/her immediate family;
+1. Private duty nursing by a licensed graduate nurse (R.N.) who does not ordinarily reside in the insured person's home or is not a member of their immediate family.

-2. Ambulance transportation, when such service is provided by a ProfessionalAmbulance Service of the nearest approved hospital which is equipped toprovide the required and recommended necesary treatment, ambulanceexpenses will be reimbursed at 100%;
+2. Ambulance transportation expenses, when such service is provided by a professional ambulance service of the nearest approved hospital which is equipped to provide the required and recommended necessary treatment, will be reimbursed at 100%.

-3. Hospital services for which benefits are not provided by any Federal or Provincial Government Hospital Insurance Plan administered by the Province or Territory in which the Insured person normally resides, whether paid or not;
+3. Hospital services for which benefits are not provided by any federal or provincial government hospital insurance plan administered by the province or territory in which the insured person normally resides, whether paid or not.

-4. Rental of a wheelchair, iron lung and other durable equipment for therapeutic treatment, not to exceed the purchase price prevailing at the time rental became necessary;
+4. Rental of a wheelchair, iron lung and other durable equipment for therapeutic treatment, not to exceed the purchase price prevailing at the time rental became necessary.

-5. Fees of a licensed physiotherapist, athletic therapist, chiropractor or osteopath recommended by a legally qualified physician or surgeon, will be re-imbursed up to \$750 (as of September 1st, 2018) in any one hockey season.
-Nopayments will be made to any team personnel who refer players to their clinic for treatment.
+5. Fees of a licensed physiotherapist, athletic therapist, registered massage therapist, chiropractor or osteopath recommended by a legallyqualified physician or surgeon will be reimbursed up to \$750 (as of Sept.
+1, 2018) in any one hockey season.
+No payments will be made to any team personnel who refer players to their clinic for treatment.
+(Note that medical equipment related to therapy would be considered under the \$750 per year maximum).